yan-man/virtual-power-plant/README.md

    OR

-   start ganache application (in MacOS)
+   b) start ganache application (in MacOS)

 3. In the first terminal, navigate to the project directory.
 Test the contract functions via `JavaScript` tests.
-There are 6 tests, which should pass.

    ```
    Terminal 1: